 There are lots of digital messaging options.

-Why does email still reign?
+Why does email still stay central?

 The Default Option